The Philosophy of Fairness

 Different Forms of Fairness

 Fairness comes in a variety of shapes and sizes.
-One view is that fairness is achieved through equality; everybody, as far as possible, gets the same sized slice of pie.
+One view is that fairness is achieved through equality; everybody, as far as possible, gets the same-sized slice of pie.
 That would mean seniors should not get discounts off anything.
-Everybody would have to fly economy.
+Everybody would have to fly economy (or business, ha!).
 Handicapped children should muddle along as best they can in the classroom without extra help.

 The complete opposite of that is fairness based on need.
 Those who have the most contribute to help those who have the least.
 This is founded on the notion that humans have obligations to one another because we are social animals and part of a variety of communities.
 Today, I’m helping out the less fortunate; tomorrow, I might need that help myself.